krejac/kea-sys-sec/docs/undervisning/01-kursusgang.md

     - Prevention - means that an attack will fail
     - Detection - determine if attack is underway, or has occured - report it
     - Recovery - stop attack, assess damage, repair damage

-!!! note  "Definition 20-6."
-    A _trusted computing base_ (TCB) consists of all protection mechanisms within a computer system – including hardware, firmware, and software – that are responsible for enforcing a security policy